develHector/RepData_PeerAssessment1/PA1_template.md

 4. Also, histogram presents more of a normal distribution.
 5. Median got closer to the mean, almost the same value.

+##Fe de ratas##

+After seeing the other assignments, and changing the na.rm stuff on calculations, too late of course!

+Do these values differ from the estimates from the first part of the assignment?

+* No, changes are minimal

+What is the NA impact on the estimates of the total daily number of steps?

+* Really minimal or nothing, the new mean are median are kept or almost the same

 #Activity diff between weekdays and weekends#